Events

 The Delete event panel

-As soon as the Delete button is selected, the event will be completely removed from Events panel.
+As soon as the Delete button is selected, the event will be completely removed from the Events panel.